ken-okabe/ken-okabe.github.io/_site/0-book/unit-2/section-4/1-category-theory.md

   * A **Functor** **extends the existing "monoid of function composition" to the container level while preserving it**.
   * A **Monad** **constructs a new "monoid of composition for contextual functions" at the container level**.

+## Conclusion: The Value of Category Theory and Appropriate Learning Order

+The reason we explained category theory in detail in this chapter is not to diminish its value.
+It is an obvious fact that **concepts like Functors and Monads are derived from category theory**, and it is self-evident that category theory holds great value as a powerful framework for abstraction in mathematics.

+### The Essence of Category Theory: A Theory of Monoid Abstraction

+As MacLane himself, the founder of category theory, stated, **category theory is a theoretical system that aims for abstraction while maintaining the robust properties of Monoids**.
+The foundation of category theory lies in the Monoid structure (associativity + identity element) that function composition naturally possesses.

+**The development of the theory**:
+1. **Monoid structure of function composition**: In the category of sets, function composition naturally forms a Monoid
+2. **Abstraction through category theory**: Extending to more general mathematical structures while maintaining this robust Monoid structure
+3. **Derivation of Functors and Monads**: Concepts generated through this abstraction process

+### Position in Functional Programming

+What is important in functional programming is that **working within the category of sets is sufficient**.

+**Core assertions of this chapter**:
+- **Category theory holds value as a theory of Monoid abstraction**
+- **Functors and Monads are derived from category theory**, but functional programming remains within the category of sets
+- **Abstraction to general categories is not required**, so ultimately they can be understood as inheritance of the robust properties of function composition's Monoid

+**Practical understanding**:
+- **Functor**: Extends the Monoid of function composition to the container level while preserving it
+- **Monad**: Constructs a new Monoid for composition of contextual functions at the container level

+### The Importance of Learning Order

+While acknowledging the value of category theory, the most effective learning order for beginners is:

+1. **Understand the natural Monoid structure of function composition**
+2. **Learn the mechanism of extending it to the container level**
+3. **Master implementation in set-theoretic type systems**

+The broader abstraction of category theory is advanced research-level content, representing a different stage of learning from practical functional programming mastery.

+**Conclusion**: While category theory holds important value as a theory of abstraction for Monoids and function composition, understanding Functors and Monads in functional programming is most reliably and practically approached by starting from a set-theoretic foundation as **extensions of the natural Monoid structure of function composition to the container level**.

 :::

 :::lang-ja